 Telling stories at a job interview?
 It’s more common than you may think.

-Being prompted to tell a story during an interview is enough to send you spiraling into panic mode.
-These prompts are called behavioral interview questions.
+Being prompted to tell a story during an interview may make you panic if you’re not prepared.
+However, there’s no need to worry if you practice ahead of time.
+This type of prompt is called a behavioral interview question.
 Behavioral questions are typically asked at job interviews to gauge how successful you are at problem solving.
-These questions can provide the interviewer with insight into your personality, skills and abilities.
-The stories can be from prior jobs, volunteer work, school, or real-life experiences.
+These questions provide the interviewer with insight into your personality, skills and abilities.
+The stories can be from prior jobs, school, volunteer work, or real-life experiences.

 - A story about a time when you had to turn on a dime.